This section describes some of the general tasks which may be required after installation or upgrade.

 Groups and Connections: Groups have always been used to define Event handling and Advisor scheduling policies; in this release Groups can also be used to restrict visibility and access to specific MySQL instances and their hosts.
 Before you create Connections and set up Groups, we recommend you first read the note immediately following on Users, Roles, and Access Control

-Use the new Group Editor on the Settings menu to collect your MySQL instances into Groups.
+Select Groups from the Configuration section of the navigation menu to collect your MySQL instances into Groups.

 Do you want to provide open access to all monitored resources for all Users?
 Or define Roles granting access to specific groups of MySQL Instances?
 If you intend to restrict access in this way, you must first create Groups of MySQL instances, see Chapter 17, Managing Groups of Instances.
 Only after you create groups can you create group-specific Roles.

 You can also map users to Roles defined in LDAP or Active Directory.

 Configure Event Handling and Notification policies: Open Event Handling from the navigation menu.
 Complete, and test, the SMTP, or SNMP, configuration.
 See Chapter 21, Event Handlers for more information.